 FOR PROFESSIONAL SERVICES

-THIS IS AN AGREEMENT effective as of (“Effective Date”) between City of Slidell, LA (“City”) and (“A/E”).
+THIS IS AN AGREEMENT effective as of (“Effective Date”) between City of Slidell, LA (“City”) and Dammon Engineering, Inc. (“A/E”).

-A/E agrees to provide the Architect/Engineer professional services for City as described below: (“Project”), which is Slidell Project No. .
+A/E agrees to provide the Architect/Engineer professional services for City as described below:

+City of Slidell – New Sidewalks and Drainage: Public Street (between 8th & 10th St.); Cleveland (between Lincoln & 8th St.) (“Project”), which is Slidell Project No. .

 City and A/E further agree as follows: